- More effective methods of tracking visa's that have, or are about to expire.

 Immigration is a complex issue with many separate parts that need to be considered.
 I will continue to study immigration and make changes as I become more knowledgeable on these laws and the challenges that are not widely publicized.

-Kenneth Morgan is a young moderate republican.
-His stances are socially centrist and fiscally conservative.
-He dislikes modern outrage culture and tries to work hard and be ethical in both his words and actions.
+Kenneth Morgan is a young republican.
 His family taught him the values of honor and commitment from a young age, and the military reinforced both those values further.
 Having served in Afghanistan and surviving an IED blast, he understands the values of maintaining a strong military presence around the world.
-However, Kenneth is against regime change wars and does not wish to send our troops to fight wars that our politicians were too lazy to attempt to prevent in the first place.
+However, The United States has been fighting in the middle east for far too long, and it is time for us to bring our men and women home.